What is Birria Ramen?

 Some people will use lamb or goat to make the birria meat.
 That’s totally up to you and what you have access to.

-The trick here to use really hot broth.
+The trick here is to use really hot broth.
 If not, the noodles will not soften.
-After 5 minutes, if your noodles are not soften, add a splash of boiling water.
+After 5 minutes, if your noodles are not soft, add a splash of boiling water.

 🫙 Storing Instructions